Aarhus School of Architecture: School buildings

 The school is situated in the Nørre Stenbro neighborhood on Nørreport.
 The campus comprises the listed building known as Raae's House (Raaes Gård) from 1798 and a newer building from 1997 with auditorium and an exhibition hall.

 Raae's House is a brick building in Neoclassical style built by Hans Fridrich Raae, one of the foremost merchants in the city during the 18th century.
 It was originally built on the northern edge of the city by the city walls on what was at the time Studsgade.
 It is one of the best examples of Neoclassical architecture in Aarhus and one of the last remaining brick built merchant's houses of that time.
 The building is in 4 wings with a courtyard in the middle but only the house facing the street is constructed in brick with the remaining being half-timbered structures with Baroque elements.
 The building was listed in 1919.

 In 1997 the architects firm Kjaer & Richter built an addition on an adjacent plot of land.
 It was designed in a modernistic style of concrete with glass facade.
 It is structured as a rectangular, black box with a dominating glass facade facing the street, intentionally contrasting the old building next to it.
 The design is modelled as a house-in-house with the auditorium appearing like an interior island that divides the building in an exhibition hall and foyer.

+In 2021, the Aarhus School of Architecture moved to a new building in the Godsbanearealerne/Godsbanen area in Aarhus.
+It is Denmark’s first new-built school of architecture.